Published: May 2023

 In relation to intermediate affordable housing, design requirements and financing should also be discussed at an early stage with a RHA.

 In addition to the specific design requirements for affordable housing, all development should also meet the appropriate requirements as set out in LDP design policies DES1-DES4 and RD1-RD3, Policy HOU4: Density of residential development and HOU7: Adaptable and accessible accommodation.

 |7||Have the Council been contacted to arrange a PAD meeting?||

-A PAD is an opportunity for you to discuss your proposal with the Council and we can advise you on what the issues will be when it is considered.
+A PAD process is strongly recommended.
+It is an opportunity for you to discuss your proposal with the Council and we can advise you on what the issues will be when it is considered.
 A PAD should improve the quality of your application, reduce the time it takes to determine your application, and give you peace of mind that you are on the right lines before making an application.

-For more information on the PAD process, including how to apply for a PAD, see the Council’s guidance on PADs on the Council website.13
+For more information on the PAD process, including how to apply for a PAD, see the Council’s guidance on PADs on the Council website [Footnote 14].

 |8||Do the NIHE need to attend the PAD meeting?||Where relevant, NIHE may also be invited to participate in PAD discussions regarding affordable housing obligations in respect of tenure, type and size of affordable units required.
 If required, NIHE can forward information to the case officer dealing with the PAD.|